BLOG

 • Hybrid voting machines combine a ballot-marking device and tabulator in one machine, which sounds okay until you know that, after a voter has inspected the ballot and inserted it back into the machine for counting, the machine passes the ballot back under the printer head.
 As a result, the machines can be mis-programmed to print additional votes on the ballots or to make marks that invalidate the ones the voters made.
 Like barcoding, that makes voter verification impossible.
 Dominion ICE is the only hybrid voting machine currently in use in Wisconsin.

-Manufacturer ES&S recently asked the Commission for permission to sell an updated voting system that includes both a safe BMD (the Automark) and a barcoding BMD (the ExpressVote).
+Manufacturer ES&S recently asked the Commission for permission to sell an updated voting system that includes both a safe BMD (the Automark) and a risky, barcoding BMD (the ExpressVote).
 The Commission took the matter up at their June meeting.

 In advance of that meeting, dozens of voters contacted the Commission, asking them to deny approval to the barcoding machine.
 After reading the voters’ emails, the commissioners saw a problem, but it wasn’t the security flaw.
 The problem they saw was voter resistance to the security flaw.
 (With one exception–see the footnote)

 Commissioner Mark Thomsen was equally clear about what he wanted from the meeting: “I’d like to be reassured about any security issues and that the public knows that we don’t have a problem there.”
-(38:38 in that video)
+(38:38 in that video) (Shouldn’t he instead like to be educated about the security issues?
+And want the public to be well-informed?)

 Were these mere figures of speech?
 Did Wolfe and Thomsen instead mean to say that they wanted to conduct a rigorous assessment to reduce or eliminate the risks?